ALL the Fish Camp Restaurants in Florida You’re Going to Want to Visit

 Fleming Island sounds so exotic and far away, doesn’t it?
 Had you ever even heard of it?
 We’re here to tell you it’s not exactly an island, and is close to Jacksonville but still has that worlds-away feeling of some of the above-mentioned fish camp restaurants.
 Overlooking Swimming Pen Creek, which flows out to Doctor’s Lake which leads to the St. John’s River, Whitey’s has been The Place to be Since 1963!
 In business that long you know they’re doing all the things right.

-What attracts us right now is the giant outdoor deck and tiki bar, the perfect place for our #coastaldistancing!
+What attracts us is the giant outdoor deck and tiki bar.
 And have you heard me mention “Stay where you play!”?
 Whitey’s has an RV park; bring your camper, have a delicious meal, a few drinks, watch the sunset and toddle back to your RV for the night.
 An on-site bait and tackle shop and affordable docking fees entices us to bring our boat!
 (When we get one, someday.)
 Boat rentals are available as well.

 But back to food and drinks!
 Consistently voted #1 for catfish and gator tail, try those or any number of fried baskets, tacos, seafood dinners – grilled, blackened, steamed, broiled – steaks, chicken, pasta; the list goes on.